DavidFarm/de-dbt-adventureworks-starter/README.md

 - [ ] Snapshot (Person)
 - [ ] Exposure for a (future) dashboard
 - [ ] CI green on PR (dbt parse + sqlfluff)

+## Comments
+AdventureWorksDW2022 is a static demo DB with last orders in 2014.
+Freshness is configured with a very wide window so that dbt can still demonstrate freshness checks without constantly flagging the sample data as stale